Harpeth Hall School

-Harpeth Hall School is a private, college-preparatory school for girls in Green Hills, Nashville, Tennessee, United States.
+Harpeth Hall School is a private, college-preparatory school for girls in the Green Hills neighborhood of Nashville, Tennessee, United States.
 Its beginning dates back to 1865 as a seminary for young ladies.
 After various mergers and name changes, the antecedent school closed in 1951, leading to the founding of the present school.
 The campus consists of a middle school and high school on a 40 acre site.